HumairaBatool/NaqsTech/README.md

-# Blog post needs to be dynamic
+# E-commerce:
-# font-styele needs to be implemented
+# 1. 1st Section-There is a spacing issue of banner image
-# In about us page upwork icon needed to upload
+# 2. responsive card and static cards size issue at 320px
-# Latest news me space issue
+# 3. padding and spacing issue in 2nd section (having blackground)

-# Create a dev branch using va cmd & git cmds
+# 4. FAQ's & GET IN TOUCH padding/margin issue at 32px

 # Getting Started with Create React App